-But you should also give support to people who have to adapt the most.
-For instance, if you insist that Western-style punctuality is the norm, you can spend a bit more time explaining why other teams might have to adapt their daily routines.
+But be prepared: aligning doesn’t just happen overnight.
+It’s important to give support to people who have to adapt the most.
+For instance, if you insist that Western-style punctuality for Zoom meetings is the norm, you’ll have to spend a bit more time explaining why other teams might have to adapt their daily routines.

-When a mix of cultures works together in a business environment, organisations can promote casual interactions, as well as upskilling opportunities via the right training.
+When a mix of cultures works together in a virtual environment, organisations can promote upskilling opportunities via the right virtual training.
 In fact, deploying certain programmes could tick a lot of boxes, by mixing social activities, on-the-job experience, and formal learning.

 But there’s more benefits than simply learning a new way to communicate.
 Language courses have been shown to:

 At Busuu, we have developed business-specific language courses that are designed to foster better communication between cross cultural teams.